Allergic rhinitis is a common condition caused by an abnormal reaction of the body’s immune system response to various particles in the environment.

 What are the Symptoms of Allergic Rhinitis?

-Allergic rhinitis typically presents as difficulty breathing through the nose (nasal congestion/obstruction), as well as mucus drainage from the front of the nose or down the back of the throat (post-nasal drip).
-Postnasal drip can occur during the day and at night, and can contribute to frequent coughing in children.
-Allergies also can cause itchy, watery eyes and increased mucus secretion from the eyes.
+Allergic rhinitis typically presents as difficulty breathing through the nose (nasal congestion/obstruction) as well as frequent mucus drainage from the front of the nose or down back of the throat (post-nasal drip).
+Postnasal drip can occur during the day and at night and can contribute to frequent coughing in children.
+Allergies can also affect the eyes and cause itchy, watery eyes, as well as increased mucus secretion from the eyes.

 What Should I Expect After a Referral?

-Your child may be referred to an allergist, a medical professional specializing in the diagnosis and management of allergies and allergic rhinitis.
-The allergist may perform an allergy test on your child to determine what exactly he or she is allergic to.
-This is often done during a standard appointment, and can be used to determine the best treatment for your child.
+Your child may be referred to an allergist who is a medical professional who specializes in diagnosing and managing allergies and allergic rhinitis.
+An allergist may offer to allergy test your child to determine what exactly your child is allergic to.
+This is often done in the allergy office during a standard appointment and can be used to determine the best treatment for your child.
+Allergy shots (immunotherapy) may also be recommended for your child depending on results of allergy testing.
+Allergy shots have the best chance of possibly curing your child with seasonal allergies and may allow them to stop allergy medications if this treatment is successful.